Ljfernando/MovieRecommendation/README.md

 This Movie Recommendation program utilizes collaborative filtering to recommend movies the user may enjoy.
 Data used is original data from MovieLens(link below).
 It will ask a user to rate 50 random movies on a scale from 0 to 5 where the 0 value means that the user has not seen the movie.
 The ratings are stored as a vector.
 This vector is then compared to other user’s ratings using two different similarity measurements: Cosine similarity and Jaccard similarity.
 The 5 most similar user vectors are then utilized to recommend up to five different movies which are outputted to the console and as a text file.
 Movies that are recommended must have been rated a 5 by the recorded similar user.
 Two lists of recommended movies are created based on the two different similarity metrics and both lists can then be viewed.

-### Running The Program

-Download all necessary txt files(‘movies.txt’ & movieRatings.txt’) and the ‘MovieRecommendation.py’ file.
-Simply run the python file using command ’python MovieRecommendation.py’ on command line or program of choice.
-You will then be asked to rate 50 random movies.
-Your rating profile will be saved in your current directory as ‘profile.txt’.
-The list of recommended movies will be saved as ‘cosRecommendedMovies.txt’ for movies recommended by the Cosine similarity metric and as ‘jacRecommendedMovies.txt’ for movies recommended by the Jaccard similarity metric.

 ### Similarity Metrics
 **Cosine Similarity**:
 ~~~~~~~~~~~~~~~